kyleayy/kyleayy/README.md

 Hello!
-I am a noob for the time being when it comes to all things coding.
+I am a newbie for the time being when it comes to all things coding.

 Please forgive me, and feel free to give me pointers to improve.
 Cheers!
 <!---